wendysegura/ml-microservice-kubernetes/README.md

-# Machine Learning Microservice Kubernetes
+## Project Overview

-Operationalize a working, machine learning microservice using kubernetes
+To operationalize a working, machine learning microservice using kubernetes

 ### Objectives:
 * Test your project code using linting